Tunchi52/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #printed no permission for owner,group and all for other users
 #printed 753 permission for hello file
 #printed to set hello file permission same as olleh
+#printed to add execute permission to sub directories